Kansas Motorcycle Permit Test 2026

 Test anxiety is normal, even for experienced riders taking tests.
 Recognize that it’s a common issue.

 Take some deep breaths to calm your heart before you start the testing.
-Keep a positive mindset throughout all parts of taking the DMV exam.
-This will prevent things from getting to you that could cause errors.
+Maintain a positive mindset throughout the entire DMV exam process.
+This will prevent issues from reaching you that could cause errors.

 Test Day Advice for Your Kansas Motorcycle Permit